timotejroiko/tiny-discord/docs/InternalSharder.md

 A basic implementation of an internal shard manager.
 This class creates and manages instances of the [WebsocketShard](WebsocketShard.md) component from this library.

-Supports concurrent logins (large bot sharding) and provides a hook for externally controlled login queues (ie: process sharding / clustering / etc).
+Supports concurrent logins (large bot sharding / max_concurrency) and shards provide hooks for externally controlled login queues (ie: process sharding / clustering / etc).

 Once spawned, shards will always attempt to reconnect regardless of reason, therefore the user should listen to the error event to make sure shards do not crash in a loop.
 All close codes are forwarded to the error event so that the user can see when and why a shard disconnects.